lycis/QtDropbox/README.md

 QtDropbox is an API for the well known cloud storage service [Dropbox](http://www.dropbox.com).

 ## A bit longer
-Basically QtDropbox aims to provide an easy to use posibillity to access the REST API of Dropbox.
+Basically QtDropbox aims to provide an easy to use possibility to access the REST API of Dropbox.
 All HTTP calls are hidden behind the curtains of neat C++/Qt classes with nice method names and specific uses.

 ## Different Qt versions
-The project is targetting the most recent version of Qt and thus was ported to Qt5.
+The project is targeting the most recent version of Qt and thus was ported to Qt5.
 In the beginning the project was developed for Qt4 and as there are some projects based on Qt4 out there the legacy version is still being supported.